 “If you really look closely, most overnight business successes took a long time.” – Steve Jobs

-BTEC Business Level 3 is designed to equip you with the skills, knowledge and understanding required for a range of roles within the business sector including administration, finance/accounts, marketing, management, human resources and law.
+The BTEC National Extended Certificate in Business is designed to equip individuals with the skills, knowledge and understanding required for a range of roles in organisations within the business sector including administration, finance/accounts, marketing, management, human resources and law.

-We aim to develop your initiative, ideas, independence of mind, ability to examine problems, and investigative skills to fully understand the perseverance required in managing successful organisations.
+We aim to develop students’ initiative, ideas, independence of mind, ability to examine problems, and investigative skills to fully understand the perseverance required in managing successful organisations.

 These aims are met through: